Virtual-Coffee/podcast-transcripts/Transcriptions_Guideline.md

 - Use it to describe a short pause; not longer than 4 seconds.

-  `Anyway, it's... one of the things that I most proud of.`
+  `Anyway, it's ... one of the things that I most proud of.`
-- Use it for false starts or when there is a change of thoughts.

-  `Oh, I didn't… this thing is not perfect.`
+- Separate words before and after ellipsis with a space.

 ### Capitalization